Charles Bean: Post-war

-In the tract Bean urged the creation of an "Anglo-Saxon nation of free, happy brilliant people."
-At the time of writing it, Bean was a proponent of the White Australia ideology which, Rees has noted, he [Bean] would revisit and re-evaluate over the years ahead.
-Inglis also noted that “The sense of values established in [Bean’s] boyhood remained constant; some of the opinions he derived from it were still changing.
-Before 1914 he had employed serenely the notion of an English race, and briskly defended White Australia.…By 1949 he was arguing for admission of limited numbers of immigrants from Asia rather than perpetrating a ‘quite senseless colour line.’”
-In his essay “Racism in Australia – A Contribution to the Debate” Ellis has charted Bean’s shift from support for a “White Australia” before World War 1 to a multi racial immigration policy after experience of two World Wars and the horror of Nazi racialism.
+In the tract Bean urged the creation of an "Anglo-Saxon nation of free, happy brilliant people".
+At the time of writing it, Bean was a supporter of the White Australia ideology which, Rees has noted, he [Bean] would revisit and re-evaluate over the years ahead.
+Inglis also noted that "The sense of values established in [Bean’s] boyhood remained constant; some of the opinions he derived from it were still changing.
+Before 1914 he had employed serenely the notion of an English race, and briskly defended White Australia.…By 1949 he was arguing for admission of limited numbers of immigrants from Asia rather than perpetrating a 'quite senseless colour line'."
+In his essay "Racism in Australia – A Contribution to the Debate", Ellis has charted Bean's shift from support for a "White Australia" before World War I to a multi-racial immigration policy after experience of two World Wars and the horror of Nazi racialism.

-Bean also envisaged a future Australia as being an agrarian society with millions of farms which thinking was, according to Bolleter, “in the ascendent until the mid-twentieth century and beyond.”
+Bean also envisaged a future Australia as being an agrarian society with millions of farms which thinking was, according to Bolleter, "in the ascendant until the mid-twentieth century and beyond".